nimbrethil81/warboss-companion-dev/SPEC.md

 - `storage.js` is the only file that touches localStorage.
 Centralises offline fallback.
 - `resolver.js` is the only place effective profiles and effective points are computed.
 Given a unit, its selected option ids, and an optional equipped artefact, it produces the effective profile (stats, added special rules, added weapons, granted spells) and effective points; it also decides artefact eligibility (via `kow.json`'s `artefact_rules` plus each artefact's own restrictions) and normalises the saved-army `units` field into a consistent `{ unit_id, options, artefact }` shape.
 Both Muster (authoring/pricing) and Battle (roster build) consume it, so option/artefact logic is never duplicated.
 Pure logic — no DOM, localStorage, Sheets, or fetch.
 It also exposes `validateUnitEnums()`, which checks each unit's `type`/`size` against `kow-enums.json` at load (see *Enum validation* under Data Flow).
 - `data/systems/kow.json` is the single source of truth for all KoW game rules, turn sequence, and prompts.
 Adding a new game system means adding a new JSON file alongside it — no code changes required.
-- `data/armies/kow/goblins.json` holds static unit reference data.
+- `data/armies/kow/goblins.json`, `data/armies/kow/elves.json`, and every other `{faction}.json` hold static unit reference data.
 This belongs in version control, not in Sheets.
 Sheets stores game results and reflections.
+- **Faction data model (keyed cache).** At boot, `app.js` loads *every* faction file listed in the army manifest into `WBC.factionData`, an object keyed by faction id (`{ goblins: {…}, elves: {…} }`).
+This is the runtime source of truth for unit resolution: Muster and Battle look units up through the single helper `WBC.getFactionData(faction_id)`, so armies of different factions can be priced and resolved side by side in one view (the Battle army dropdown, the Muster saved-army list).
+Loading all factions at boot (rather than lazily per army) keeps every resolve site a synchronous lookup and re-validates all faction data on every boot; lazy per-army loading is noted as a public-release-phase optimisation, not built. `getFactionData()` defaults a missing or unknown id to the legacy default faction (`goblins`) so armies saved before faction selection existed still resolve.
+- `WBC.armyData` is a **temporary back-compat alias** pointing at the default faction's data, retained only so any call site not yet migrated to `getFactionData()` still functions during the transition.
+New code must never read it.
+It is marked for removal (see §7, Roadmap).
 - `data/armies/kow/index.json` is a manifest listing all available factions for KoW.
 The app reads this to discover armies without needing to enumerate directory contents (which browsers cannot do natively).
 Adding a new army means adding the file and one line to this manifest.
 - `data/systems/index.json` is a manifest listing all supported game systems.
 Adding a new game system means adding a new systems JSON file, a new `armies/{system}/` folder, and one line to this manifest.
 - `data/systems/kow-training.json` holds the Training Ground question bank and its category vocabulary.
 It is **not** part of the boot chain — `training.js` loads it lazily on first activation of the mode, and the `training_file` manifest field is optional.
 A missing or malformed bank degrades Training Ground to an empty/error state and cannot affect Muster, Battle, or Chronicle.